 PUBLIC PARK Purpose The Public Park land use category designates properties that are under the ownership of the City of Novi and used for park and recreation facilities and activities, open space, and preservation of natural and sensitive landscapes.
-Regulated Uses Non-Residential " Parks " Recreation Activities (Indoor and Outdoor) " Open Spaces " Natural and Sensitive Areas " Nonmotorized facilities Residential " None Built Form Depending on the specific park, the characte (Bosco Fields), natural areas (Rotary Park), to
+Regulated Uses Non-Residential " Parks " Recreation Activities (Indoor and Outdoor) " Open Spaces " Natural and Sensitive Areas " Nonmotorized facilities Residential " None Built Form Depending on the specific park, the character can range from active outdoor recreation (Bosco Fields), natural areas (Rotary Park), to nonmotorized trails (Lakeshore Park).